 You may have heard this phrase before, but it is true.
 The brain controls everything in our bodies including the various aspects of our sex lives.
+Physiological drive, in terms of testosterone, is impacted if androgen deprivation therapy is a part of treatment.
+Testosterone is not typically affected by prostate surgery or radiation therapy.
+Drive may also be impacted by many other factors including depression, anxiety, grief, adjustment to physical limitations, and body image changes.
 Men with sexual issues feel a variety of frustrations and concerns about erectile function during sex and this can lead to further erectile issues.
-Sexual dysfunction after prostate cancer treatment has been associated with decreased health-related quality of life (Hu et al., 2004; Meyer, Gillatt, Lockyer, & Macdonagh, 2003; Penson et al., 2003; Penson et al., 2008; Yarbro & Ferrans, 1998).
+Sexual dysfunction after prostate cancer treatment has been associated with decreased health-related quality of life (Hu et al., 2004; Meyer, Gillatt, Lockyer, & Macdonagh, 2003; Penson et al., 2008; Yarbro & Ferrans, 1998).
 Sexual dysfunction can impact life satisfaction.